HandsOnDataViz/book/docs/HandsOnDataViz.md

 ### Summary

-TODO
+In this chapter, you learned how to distinguish between wrong, misleading, and truthful visualizations, and strengthened your lie-detector skills to understand the importance of being honest when telling your own data stories.
+You also learned how to recognize and ways to reduce four categories of data bias in general, and spatial bias in particular.

+The next chapter will bring together all of the concepts from different parts of the book to emphasize the importance of storytelling in our data visualizations.

 <!--chapter:end:15-detect.Rmd-->

 16 Tell and Show Your Data Story
 ================================

-In this concluding chapter, we’ll draw on knowledge and skills you’ve developed while reading this book and offer some final recommendations for creating true and meaningful data stories.
+For our concluding chapter, we’ll draw on knowledge and skills you’ve developed while reading this book and offer some final recommendations for creating true and meaningful data stories.
 Here we emphasize *storytelling*.
 The goal of data visualization is not simply to make